virtual-labs/exp-measurement-of-electrical-conductance-iitk/experiment/aim.md

-To measure conductance and to use conductance to measure conductance and to use conductance determine the dissociation constant of a weak acid.
+To determine the dissociation constant of a weak acid by determining electrical conductance of ions and molecules.